anshulsamar/anshulsamar.github.io/_pp/needle.md

 about the purpose of life.
 "Follow your heart."
 "Be yourself."
 Thanks,
-but this is hard for me,
+but this is hard, I say.
-I say.
 How can I be myself,
 without first knowing who I am?